kevin-deyoungster/DocTa/readme.md

 Issues

-1. DOC files not supported
+1. DOC files not supported.
+Find a way to convert this